Secured Finance Docs

 How do I buy or sell a ZC Bond on Secured Finance?

-Is my money locked and need to wait until maturity?
+Is my money locked until maturity?

 How does lending and borrowing work on Secured Finance?